Pitching to Magazines: Basic How-tos and Tips

 Build Your Target List

-Keep it in an Excel file and constantly up-to-date with notes such as details on editors (like what stories they’ve written) and information about the publication, so you are well-versed in the magazine and know what’s going on with the outlets you can see your brand in one day.
+Keep it in an Excel file and constantly update it with notes such as details on editors (like what stories they’ve written) and information about the publication, so you are well-versed in the magazine and know what’s going on with the outlets you can see your brand in one day.

-Tip: Most contact information can be found online, or if you do a little bit of digging, you will find out that it’s usually something like First_Last@publication.com.
+Tip: Most contact information can be found online, or if you do a little bit of digging.
+Once you find out the email structure that a publication uses, you can use that to contact your chosen journalist.
+It’s usually something like First_Last@publication.com.

 Review the Publication and Editorial Calendar

-So you want to be in InStyle or how about Vogue?
-Well, make sure you’ve read InStyle or Vogue or whatever pub you dream about for the past few months.
-Understand their columns and special features to know the types of stories they cover.
+So you want to be in InStyle , Vogue, and Elle?
+Well, make sure you’ve read InStyle ,Vogue, and Elle.
+It’s so important that you understand their columns, and special features to know the types of stories they cover.

 Pitch to the Right People